XR

 Runtime Compatibility Check

-In the runtime, you can use the following code to check if the current environment supports AR or VR:
+In runtime, you can use the following code to check if the environment supports AR or VR:

 // Check if AR is supported